Kern Community Foundation Scholarship FAQs

 The application is FREE!
 It does not cost anything to apply for our scholarships, though we do estimate it may take up to 30 minutes to complete the application in full.

-Unfortunately, scholarship scams which cost money and do not provide any useful scholarship information do exist.
+Unfortunately, scholarship scams that cost money and provide no useful scholarship information do exist.
 Beware of organizations and websites that charge a fee, guarantee that you will receive a scholarship, or are sent to you through direct mail or email spam.

-Do I have to be a resident of Kern County to apply for your scholarships?
+Do I have to be a Kern County resident to apply for your scholarships?

 Most of our awards require Kern County residency.
-None of our scholarships are available to foreign students studying outside the United States, or for students attending an institution outside of the United States.
-Undocumented/CA Dream Act students are able to apply for scholarships.
+None of our scholarships is available to foreign students studying outside the United States or to students attending an institution outside of the United States.
+Undocumented/CA Dream Act students can apply for scholarships.

-We have a scholarship for students planning to pursue a career in Agriculture that is available to graduates of Kern, Merced, Kings, Fresno, and Tulare counties.
+We have a scholarship for students planning to pursue a career in Agriculture, available to graduates of Kern, Merced, Kings, Fresno, and Tulare counties.
 To apply, use the general apply link and complete the application for students outside of Kern.

 I do not qualify for financial aid through my school.
 Am I still eligible?